SacBase/array-2021-supmaterial/README.md

 Backpropagation in Convolutional Neural Network* (see the [paper][zhang] for more details).

 These implementations are presented in the paper *Array Languages Make Neural Networks Fast*, which is submitted for review at PLDI's ARRAY 2021 Workshop.
-A previous version of the paper is available on [ArXiv][paper].

 We have four implementations, one in Tensorflow (Python), TensorFlow (C++), PyTorch (Python), SaC.
 These implementations use the MNIST dataset (see the `input` directory for details on